Rupert Sanderson

-Rupert Sanderson (born in 1966) is a British shoe designer.
+Rupert Sanderson (born 1966) is a British shoe designer.

 Early life and education

-Sanderson was born in Penang, Malaysia.
+Rupert Sanderson was born in Penang, Malaysia.
 His father was a British Army Officer and the family moved frequently.
 Sanderson attended King's Ely and later graduated from Royal Holloway and Bedford New College, London University.
-He spent 12 years in advertising before enrolling in the shoe-making course at Cordwainers College in East London.
+He spent 9 years in advertising before enrolling in the shoe-making course at Cordwainers College in East London.

 Career

 Sanderson moved to Italy after graduation and worked first for Sergio Rossi and later Bruno Magli.

 In 2001, he moved back to London and launched his label, starting with a collection of 15 shoes.
 In 2006, Sanderson bought a controlling interest in the shoe factory that produced his first collection, located on the outskirts of Bologna, Italy.

 In 2008, he established Fashion Fringe Shoes with Colin McDowell's Fashion Fringe organization.
 That same year, he designed shoes for Peter Handke’s The Hour We Knew Nothing of Each Other at the National Theatre.
 In 2010, he designed shoes for The Royal Opera's Aida for a cast of over 200 people.

 In 2015, he designed a limited-edition charitable collection for the Minions film franchise, worn by Sandra Bullock at the movie's premiere.

 Sanderson has collaborated with designers Karl Lagerfeld, Antonio Berardi, Louise Goldin, Shrimps, and Huishan Zhang.